dotcs/aws-lambda-ses-recaptcha-simple-mailer/Readme.md

 ## Installation

-To get the script running you have to provide a proper API first.
+To get the script running you have to provide a proper environment first.
 To do so copy `env.template.js` to `env.js` and set your SES variables, your ReCaptcha private key as well as both, sender and receiver mails.

-Install dependencies via `npm install`.
+Then install all necessary dependencies via `npm install`.

 ## Usage